koin4dapp/koin4kontrak/README.md

 In eosio we can run series of actions as a transaction, and if one the action issue a rollback, then all executed action in the transaction will rollback.
 To prevent this behaviour we put parts of our code as deffered action (delayed > 0.5 seconds) which is run at separate transaction and not effected by the rollback.

-All smart contract suffered from decompiler approach, and currently no way out.
+All smart contracts suffered from Decompiler approach, and currently no way out.

 <h1>Conclusion</h1>
-So far, we can make conclusion that our DApp are secure and we ensure fairness to all members.
-If there are possible to attack our DApp it is hard to do, even though they can try decompiler our smart contract wasm.
+So far, we can make a conclusion that our DApp are secure and we ensure fairness to all members.
+If there are possible to attack our DApp, it is hard to do, even though they can try to Decompiler our smart contract wasm raw code.